Millenium2133/GordOS/README.md

 ## Known Issues

-- 16KB stack — fine for now but will need addressing in the future
+- 16KB stack, fine for now but will need addressing in the future
-- No virtual memory or paging — kernel runs in a flat physical memory model
+- No virtual memory or paging. kernel runs in a flat physical memory model
 - Filenames must be uppercase 8.3 format (e.g. `TEST.TXT`) due to FAT32 limitations
-- No subdirectory support yet — all commands only work in the root directory
+- No subdirectory support yet, all commands only work in the root directory